keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 - __ARM (Adjustable Rate Mortgage)__: typically expressed in terms like "5/1" or "10/1", the interest rate is locked in for the first 5 years or 10 years (respectively) and then is updated each 1 year after that
 - __Interest only__: you pay only for the interest in your normal payments - you don't pay down the amount you owe.
 Buyer beware - that means you don't own any more of your home after 1 year of payments than you did at the start!

+ARMs and Interest only mortgages are well beyond "Mortgage Math 101" and carry different risks, so let's leave them for another day.

-_Our mortgage was a fixed mortgage_
+_Thankfully, our mortgage was a fixed mortgage_

 ## Term ##